praneeth-bojanala5/realitystream/cuML/Readme.md

 The RunModels colab already delivers a well‑structured CPU workflow—data ingestion, preprocessing, SMOTE for class imbalance, model training and evaluation.
 Parameter widgets let analysts experiment easily.

 ## Updates made for cuML
-We re‑ordered to one install, added a single setup cell, converted data once, swapped four import lines delivers GPU acceleration without rewriting the notebook.
+We re‑ordered to one install, added a single setup cell, converted data once, swapped four import lines for GPU acceleration without rewriting the notebook.
 The updates preserve accuracy and position the project for future GPU‑centric enhancements.
 -&nbsp;Srivatsav and Gayathri